drumfreak/pinky-brain/README.md

 The action objects use the following keys:

 * bot - The bot's name.
-It's recommended you use either Pink or The Brain for the avatars to work.
+It's recommended you use either Pinky or The Brain for the avatars to work.
 * wait - The amount of time to wait before sending this action
 * message: Supports Discord Markdown and must be string escaped.